mashafrancis/francismasha.com/src/data/authors/default.md

-Previously I've worked as a Fullstack Software Engineer at the [Andela Kenya](https://www.andela.com) as a contributor to different projects where
-I have been attached to different clients both internal and external to the company).
+Previously I've worked as a Fullstack Software Engineer at the [Andela Kenya](https://www.andela.com) as a contributor to different projects where I have been attached to different clients both internal and external to the company.